matthiasdold/dotconfig_pub/README.md

 ![nvim_screenshot](./assets/nvim_screenshot.png)

 #### Starship
-Some minur config also went into the starhship promt, which is much easier to handle and more performant than the powerline I used before.
+Some minor config also went into the starhship prompt, which is much easier to handle and more performant than the powerline I used before.
 ![Starship_promt](./assets/starship_screenshot.png)